kamilfranek/kamilfranek.github.io/Company Analysis/_posts/2019-11-18-how-google-maps-makes-money.md

 Before we get into how Google Maps makes money, let me just quickly remind you of the scale of functionalities that Google Maps currently offer to its users and businesses because Google added a lot of new stuff lately.

 ### What you can use Google Maps for?
-- Search local places and business listings (restaurants, shops, dentists, car repair shops, etc.).
+- **Search local places** and business listings (restaurants, shops, dentists, car repair shops, etc.).
 Google Maps listings also show up in standard Google Search results for local searches.
-- Use it as a normal map and explore it in a standard or satellite view.
+- **Use it as a normal map** and explore it in a standard or satellite view.
-- 360° panoramic Street View (you can sometimes go even inside buildings)
+- **360° panoramic Street View** (you can sometimes go even inside buildings)
-- Use route planning and navigation to get where you need with community-driven data on crashes, speed traps, and traffic slowdowns.
+- Use **route planning and navigation** to get where you need with community-driven data on crashes, speed traps, and traffic slowdowns.
-- One of the newer features is Live View navigation using [augmented reality](https://support.google.com/maps/thread/11554255?hl=en){:target="_blank"}
+- One of the newer features is **Live View** navigation using [augmented reality](https://support.google.com/maps/thread/11554255?hl=en){:target="_blank"}
 - Businesses can add their locations to Google Maps through the "Google My Business" service.

 ### What you can use Google Maps API for?
-- Create your custom maps, adjust it to your needs, and embed it on your web page ar application.
+- Create your **custom maps**, adjust it to your needs, and embed it on your web page ar application.
-- Visualize data as an overlay on top of Google Maps
+- **Visualize data** as an overlay on top of Google Maps
-- Use Google Maps in a backend of your application or service like ridesharing, gaming, or asset tracking.
-For example, Uber's app uses the Google Maps API.
+- Use Google Maps in a backend of your application or service like **ridesharing, gaming, or asset tracking.** For example, Uber's app uses the Google Maps API.

 ## 💵 How Much Money Google Maps Makes and Why It Will Increase

 Google does not disclose detail about how much money Google Maps makes.
 One of the few numbers that Google discloses is the **number of users active each month**, which is [**1 billion**](https://cloud.google.com/maps-platform/){:target="_blank"}.
 That puts Google Maps **far ahead of its competitors** both worldwide and also in the United States.
-Google Maps had [154 million]( https://www.statista.com/statistics/865413/most-popular-us-mapping-apps-ranked-by-audience/users) in the US, which is a **6-time more** than its closest competitor.
+Google Maps had [154 million]( https://www.statista.com/statistics/865413/most-popular-us-mapping-apps-ranked-by-audience/users){:target="_blank"} in the US, which is a **6-time more** than its closest competitor.

 So how much is Google Maps' revenue?
 Here is an infographic explaining how **Google Maps earns approximately $4.3 bn revenue a year** based on my rough estimates for next year.
 It consists of $3.5bn of revenue from advertising and $0.8bn in revenue from Google Maps API.